 IV.
 Regulation Statement

-A. In order to comply with the Board of Trustees Policy on Drug Free Workplace, all employees will comply with the following:
+A. To comply with the Board of Trustees Policy on Drug Free Workplace, all employees will comply with the following:

 1. Refrain from the unlawful manufacture, distribution, dispensation, possession or use of any controlled substance while on the College’s premises or while conducting College business off premises.
 Violations will result in disciplinary action, up to and including termination, and may have legal consequences.

-2. Participate in staff development programs which deal with drug awareness.
+2. Participate in staff development programs which address drug awareness.

 3. Adhere to all notification and statement requirements in the submission of grant proposals and applications.